pablorotten/academind-react-complete-guide-course/README.md

     </section>
 ```

-You can specify what props you want with object destructuring:
+You can specify what props you want with **object destructuring**.
+Then you don't need to use `prop` keyword:

 ```jsx
 function CoreConceptWithObjectDestructuring({ title, description, image }) {